mccloskeybr/8BitComputerCompiler/README.md

 ### Using the compiler

 ```
-python compile.py <-i, --in_path> <-v, --verbose> <out_path>
+python compile.py <-v, --verbose> <-o, --out_path> input_path
 ```
-- -i, the path to the file to compile
+- input\_path, the path to the file to compile (required)
-- -v, verbose
+- -v, verbose flag
-- out\_path, the output\_path of the compiled file.
+- out\_path, the output path of the compiled file.
 If not specified, will print to console in a readable format.